jjk1492/WebCheckers/docs/DesignDoc.md

 ## Testing
 ### Acceptance Testing

-We have currently 10 stories fully passing their acceptance criteria tests.
+Currently, all stories fully pass their acceptance criteria tests.
-We don't have any conerns about the tests that we have checked.
+We don't have any concerns about the tests that we have checked.
 We are all concerned for our mental well being though.

 ### Unit Testing and Code Coverage